plasmatic1/cp-tools-console/readme.md

 fast: fast.py
 ```

-## Generator Library
+## Generator Library/Utils [WIP]

+Note: Python Only

-This module also contains some extra libraries for generating data, which can be quite useful when stress-testing.
+This module also contains libraries for generating data, which can be useful when stress-testing.

 # Configuration